Ssentiago/react-obsidian-setting/README.md

 />
 ```

+## Advanced Props

 ### setupSettingManually
-- Type: `boolean`
+- Type: `(setting: ObsidianSetting) => ObsidianSetting`
 - Optional
-- When true, returns a Setting object in the callback.
-You can configure it manually, just like a normal imperative-style Setting.
+- Takes a callback and returns a Setting object that users can configure themselves, in a declarative Obsidian-like style
 - Example:
 ```tsx
 <ReactObsidianSetting